Aviary Features

 Aviary enables you to import Resource Metadata, Media Files, Thumbnails, Indexes, and Transcripts in bulk through three methods: Aviary Package Import, OHMS XML Import, and Archivematica DIP Import.
 If you already have your descriptive metadata, media file paths, and transcript and/or index data packaged into OHMS, then you’ll find OHMS XML Import to be a quick and easy way to upload.
 If not, don’t worry — Aviary Package Import lets you upload your content through four or fewer spreadsheets for descriptive metadata, media files, transcripts, and indexes.

-The maximum file size for any files (e.g., .zip, or individual DIP files) uploaded to Aviary during a bulk import is 50GB.
+File Size Note: The maximum file size for any files (e.g., .zip, or individual DIP files) uploaded to Aviary during a bulk import is 50GB.
 Also note that uploading media files as ZIP or DIP files requires stable network connections with sufficient bandwidth.
 Considerations about the size of these packages should be made with an understanding of your individual environment.

 Importing Using the Aviary Package Import